Hero image for: LiteLLM on PyPI: Backdoored Builds, Secret Harvest, and .pth Persistence

 2. Persistence turns a library incident into a host incident

 Uninstall alone may not remove .pth artifacts.
-Closing metric: time-to-identify clean interpreter state on every affected runner.
+Closing metric: time to identify a clean interpreter state on every affected runner.

 Disclaimer: Verify versions and remediation steps against primary maintainer and registry advisories.